 Agar agar powder

-Agar agar powder is another low carb and vegan thickening agent made from red seaweed.
-It can be used to thicken frozen treats like ice cream, as well as puddings, jams, jellies and soups.
+Agar agar powder is another great vegan and keto thickening agent made from red seaweed.
+It can be used to thicken frozen treats like ice cream, as well as puddings, jams, jellies, and soups.

 If you’re looking for a plant based keto friendly thickener, agar agar is your best bet!
 Use 1 teaspoon for every cup of liquid.
 It is also unflavored which definitely makes it very versatile in the kitchen.

 Gelatin is another great low carb thickener worth checking out.
-Gelatin is ideal for people who aren’t vegan or vegetarian and works well as a thickener for cheesecakes, jellies, gummies, smoothies and even sauces, braises and stews.
+Gelatin is ideal for people who aren’t vegan or vegetarian and works well as a thickener for cheesecakes, jellies, gummies, smoothies, and even sauces, braises, and stews.
 Use about ½ tablespoon of gelatin for every cup of liquid as indicated in this easy keto cheesecake recipe made with coconut cheesecake crust.

-If you happen to have some grind flaxseeds on hand, you can use this product to thicken soups and stews.
+If you happen to have some ground flaxseeds on hand, you can use this product to thicken soups and stews.
 It is also a great keto thickening agent for smoothies.

 Cream cheese is also another low carb thickener that can be used in keto recipes.
-Use cream cheese to thicken up sauces, dips, salad dressings and even keto pancake batters like in these coconut flour keto pancakes and these quick keto pancakes.
+Use cream cheese to thicken up sauces, dips, salad dressings, soups, and even keto pancake batters like in these coconut flour keto pancakes and these quick keto pancakes.

-Unfortunately, coconut flour is too gritty to be used as a keto gravy thickener.
+Unfortunately, coconut flour is too gritty to be used as a suitable keto gravy thickener.

 But, since it is a staple pantry ingredient, it is very convenient and can help make many recipes thicker quickly.